mohit623/fastmri/CS7643/README.md

 experiments: This is where the run script for each model resides under a sub-directory named for the model.
 This is also where reconstructed images are generated.

 data: This is where the data downloaded from the fastMRI project is placed and unzipped.
-Once unzipped, it creates 3 directories - singlecoil_train, singlecoil_val and singlecoil_test (rename this one to remove the v2)
+Once unzipped, it creates 3 directories - singlecoil_train, singlecoil_val and singlecoil_test (rename this one to remove the v2).
+This folder was not added due to space limitation on github.

 results: This has sub-directories for each model under which we have checkpoints files for best epochs.